babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Your reminder that binding with :: is just an experimental proposal at stage 0 and might never become a part of JS.
 Don&#39;t call it &quot;ES7&quot;.</p>&mdash; Dan Abramov (@dan_abramov) <a href="https://twitter.com/dan_abramov/status/785082176610115584?ref_src=twsrc%5Etfw">October 9, 2016</a></blockquote>

 It's completely understandable that this happens without realizing it, but continuing to do so sets different expectations for how the language progresses.
-It's nothing to feel guilty about, we learn as a community and [remind](https://twitter.com/dan_abramov/status/785082176610115584) one another of how JavaScript works.
+It's nothing to feel guilty about, we learn as a community and remind one another of how JavaScript works.

-[Jay Phelps](https://twitter.com/_jayphelps/status/779770321003962369) wrote a nice [article](https://medium.com/@jayphelps/please-stop-referring-to-proposed-javascript-features-as-es7-cad29f9dcc4b) about the subject.
+[Jay Phelps](https://twitter.com/_jayphelps/status/779770321003962369) wrote a nice [article](https://medium.com/@jayphelps/please-stop-referring-to-proposed-javascript-features-as-es7-cad29f9dcc4b) about this subject.
 He explains it would be best to call them by the "Stage" they are currently at: "Stage 2 Decorators", or just simply the "Decorators Proposal".

 The reasoning is that saying "ES7 Decorators" assumes that Decorators is expected to be in ES7.
 I mentioned this in my [last post regarding compiling node_modules](https://babeljs.io/blog/2018/06/26/on-consuming-and-publishing-es2015+-packages#staging-process), but being in a particular Stage doesn't guarantee much: a proposal can stall, move backward, or get removed entirely.

 We wanted to highlight this fact when we decided to [change the names](https://babeljs.io/docs/en/next/v7-migration#switch-to-proposal-for-tc39-proposals-blog-2017-12-27-nearing-the-70-releasehtml-renames-proposal) of the proposal plugins from `@babel/plugin-transform-` to `@babel/plugin-proposal-`.

 What are we to do here?
 It does feel like part of our responsibility to make speaking about these proposals clear.

-### Semver is Hard for Compilers

-TODO: https://twitter.com/sebmck/status/685870041347305472, https://github.com/babel/babel/pull/3225 (rollup, flow, typescript, what about other compilers)

-### Ecosystem Maintenance Burden

-TODO: We push all other tools in a negative way, burdensome even for us!
-Can mention all the tooling that needs to be updated along the way and the lack of help. https://twitter.com/mjackson/status/619580016473456641, http://jshint.com/blog/new-lang-features/

 ### Back and Forth